-Two major tests are planned in the course schedule and will tentatively come as indicated below.
-Advanced notice will be given at the class meeting before each test, which will include one or more chapters.
-Tests contribute with 30 % to the final grade.
+There will be two major tests, which will include one or more chapters and will be mainly multiple choice, true or false, and fill-in-the-blanks with some essay questions and labeling diagrams.
+Advanced notice will be given at the class meeting before each test.
+Tests contribute 30 % to the final grade.

 A comprehensive Final Exam contributes 20 % to the final grade.
 Tests and exams cannot be made up unless arrangements are made in advance.
+If you miss an exam due to an unexcused absence it will negatively affect your final grade.

 There are no provisions for extra credit work to improve your grade.
 No extra credit assignments will substitute for missed exams, or any other graded assignment.
 Quizzes, tests and exams are closed book, closed notes.
+The use of a 4x6 note card is recommended.

-Graded Item Total % of
+Graded Item Total % of Grade A: [90, 100]

-Grade A: [90,100]

 Homework / Portfolio 30 % B: [80, < 90]

 Quizzes 20 % C: [70, < 80]

 Tests (15 % each) 30 % D: [60, < 70]

-Final Exam 20 % F: [0,<60]
+Final Exam 20 % F: [0, < 60]